prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **Near-miss incidents involving device interaction while in motion: ~20–25% directional estimate** `[LIT]`

 *Basis:* Two published bodies of research are directionally relevant.
 MoRTH (India) publishes annual road accident data at [data.gov.in](https://data.gov.in) and the Road Accidents in India report series at [morth.nic.in](https://morth.nic.in) — this data consistently shows two-wheelers as the highest-risk vehicle category in urban India, with handheld device distraction as a contributing factor, though a specific causation percentage is not published in a standalone findable document.
 Monash University Accident Research Centre (MUARC) publishes delivery rider safety research at [monash.edu/muarc](https://www.monash.edu/muarc) — peer-reviewed research on platform delivery rider safety (e.g., Wang & Churchill, *Journal of Sociology,* 2025, [doi.org/10.1177/14407833241246571](https://journals.sagepub.com/doi/10.1177/14407833241246571)) confirms that phone interaction during riding is a documented safety risk.
-The ~20–25% estimate is a planning assumption derived from the directional weight of this research, not a citable measured figure.
+The ~20–25% estimate is a planning assumption derived from the directional weight of this research.

 *How to validate:* Platform-level safety data is difficult to collect directly.
 Two proxies are feasible: (1) add a post-incident report question to the existing driver app incident reporting flow — "Were you interacting with your phone immediately before the incident?" — and track the response rate over 6 months; (2) instrument the app to flag sessions where a tap interaction occurs while GPS velocity exceeds a walking-speed threshold (e.g. >15 km/h), then correlate those sessions with subsequent incident reports.